Stellamarissomto/Online-tutoring-app-Api/README.md

 # Students:

-1) Students can sign up.
+1) Students can sign up

 2) Students can see all tutors taking a subject in a category